martin11591/Learning/JavaScript/OLD/Internet Explorer 6/VML/README.md

 I created some WordArt text and lines (using image canvas), then saved it as HTML file, next I rejected all unnecessary tags and used only tags that cause visual changes on page.

-With that I can use image canvas to draw my images by scripts dynamically.
+With that I can use image canvas to draw my images and WordArt texts by scripts dynamically in fly.

 Works with **Document mode** set as *5*.